ElPiloto/linkin_mark/README.md

 # linkin_mark

-Makes a graph of links in a set of markdown files.
+Creates a list of links in markdown files.
+This can be used for downstream purposes such as visualization.

 # Usage